Approximate Functionals in Hypercomplex Kohn-Sham Theory: Introduction

-The focus of this work is twofold.
-On the one hand, The theoretical framework of HCKS will be introduced in detail and extended to general functionals that depend on orbitals and their occupation numbers. on the other hand, this work seeks to gain in-depth insights into the development of approximate functionals through the comparison between KS and HCKS, in use of the same functionals that combine semi-local functionals with occupation-dependent Hartree-Fock (HF) like exchange.
+Based on the theoretical framework of HCKS established in Ref \cite{su2021unity}, this work further discusses approximate functionals in HCKS, seeking to gain in-depth insights into the development of approximate functionals through the comparison between KS-DFT and HCKS.
 The advances in this work should be helpful for both the development and applications of DFT.